please dont use your phone to look at this website it looks horrible on mobile or like maybe rotate the phone or something

 9” x 12”Reading the Ashes details the way we have used sculpture as a tool to decipher the indecipherable.
 Over the entirety of human history the one thing consistant in all cultures is the pursuit of the future.
 Unable to defy causality oursleves, we design tools and ceremonies to compensate.

-In Reading the Ashes, its about the most juicy of future knoledge; the end times.
+Reading the Ashes is about the most juicy of future knoledge; the end.
 Two wizards parse the smoke to see the fate of their dear society.
-True or not, only time will tell...
+True or false, only time will tell...

 III.
 IDOLIZATION: